anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 1.1 &ndash; 2.3** is about the creation of the heavens and the earth (and could be seen as beginning a series on Genesis that continues in the summer).
 * **Psalm 136** [or 136.1-9, 23-26] is about God who 'made the heavens' (5-9) and 'gives food to all creatures' (25).
 * **Romans 8.18-25** says that 'the creation waits with eager longing for the revealing of the children of God'.
-* **Matthew 6.25-34** says, 'do not worry', and invites us to consider God's care for the birds and the 'grass of the field'.
+* **Matthew 6.25-34** continues the series in Matthew, and says, 'do not worry', and invites us to consider God's care for the birds and the 'grass of the field'.
 (Matthew 6.25-33 also set for Harvest Thanksgiving, Year B.)

 Year B